Calvin Brock: Early career

+World title shot vs. Klitschko

-With 28–0 record, Brock was offered to fight Wladimir Klitschko for IBF world heavyweight championship in the summer of 2006 by Klitschko's advisor Shelly Finkel, but Brock declined citing disagreement with the offered terms.
+With a 28–0 record, Brock was offered to fight Wladimir Klitschko for IBF world heavyweight championship in the summer of 2006 by Klitschko's advisor Shelly Finkel, but Brock declined citing disagreement with the offered terms.

 Instead, Brock opted to face undefeated prospect Timur Ibragimov on June 24, 2006.
-The fight took place in Caesars Palace in Las Vegas, Nevada, where Brock had previously defeated Jameel McCline, and was aired on HBO as part of the Boxing After Dark series.
+The fight took place at Caesars Palace in Las Vegas, Nevada, where Brock had previously defeated Jameel McCline, and was aired on HBO as part of the Boxing After Dark series.
 During the fight, the temperature exceeded 100 F, which resulted in each fighter unwilling to press the action.
 Brock ultimately won the bout by unanimous decision, with scores 119–109, 115–113 and 117–111.
 "His style was a contrast to mine.
 He was very cautious of being hit, always moving away.
 In the 6th or 7th round, I rocked him, he was hurt but not too hurt.
 He had a very good defense and was able to roll with punches.
 He surprised me because I didn't expect him keep his movement up for the whole fight.
 I thought at some point he would break down, but he kept running", Brock said after the fight.
 With a 29–0 (22 KOs) record, numerous boxing insiders considered Brock as one of the most promising American heavyweight prospects at the time, while ESPN journalist Dan Rafael claimed that "a number of promoters" were interested in signing Brock who became a free agent on July 27.
+Eventually Brock signed a new contract with Main Events on better terms.